markwest1972/smart-security-camera/aws-lambda-functions/nodemailer-send-notification/readme.md

 2. Use "npm install" to download dependancies.
 3. Create a Zip file of index.js, package.json and the node_modules directory.
 Note that these should be at the root of the Zip File.

+### Memory Configuration

+When configuring the Lambda Function, increase the memory allocation from 128 to 256.

 ### IAM Role

 Using the [AWS IAM Console](https://aws.amazon.com/console/) create an IAM Role containing the "AmazonS3ReadOnlyAccess", "AmazonSESFullAccess" and "AWSLambdaBasicExecutionRole" permissions.